Yes, a Waterpik water flosser can be used to help treat tonsil stones.

 Removing tonsil stones at home

-For those who know they have tonsil stones, there are a number of at home treatments you can try to rid your mouth of of them.
+Well, there are a number of at home treatments you can try to rid your mouth of them.

 The 2 most popular treatments are flushing out or popping out the stones.

-The flushing technique uses the pressure of water to release stones from the crypt in which they sit, whilst the popping technique requires the use of physical pressure on the area to release them.
+The second technique known as ‘popping’ requires the use of physical pressure on the area to release them.

 As you cannot always see the stones, you will not know whether or not you have removed them all.

-Neither approach is a long term cure to tonsil stones.
-The only cure is tonsil removal.
+As we have established, neither approach is a long term cure to tonsil stones.

-The second approach to flushing out the stones is to use an oral irrigator, or what many refer to as a ‘Waterpik’.
+The second approach to flushing out the stones is to use an oral irrigator (also known as a water flosser), or what many refer to as a ‘Waterpik’.

 Waterpik is a brand of oral irrigator and is not a particular type of product for removing tonsil stones.

-Therefore any oral irrigator could potentially do the same job as a Waterpik, but as the market leading brand, they are generally amongst the best available.
+Therefore any oral irrigator could potentially do the same job as a Waterpik, but as the market leading brand within oral irrigators, they are generally amongst the best available.

 There are tools you can buy to potentially help with the removal, but few are designed specifically for stone removal.

-This is an incredibly simple, yet useful tool.
-A built in LED shines light down the 6.2 inch clear plastic tip that allows you to see and guide out tonsil stones with ease.
+Those kits that do exist tend to be incredibly simple, yet useful tools.
+For example one from earlywish has a built-in LED shines light down the 6.2 inch clear plastic tip that allows you to see and guide out tonsil stones with ease but comes with a few extra accessories to help tackle the stone removal.

 Your tonsils are a soft tissue that can be easily damaged and bleed, so either approach must be done so carefully.